 Old window frames were removed and new timber joists were installed to straighten the old rafters.

 The photo below shows the slates installed across the bathroom roof space and halfway up across the bedroom and the space left at the top ready to create the holes again for the window installations.

 Lead work on the dormer window on the bedroom.

 The builders created new frames inside the roof and the new windows were installed with extra timber bracing added to support the new frames.

-The new windows installed and ready to start adding insulation.
+The new windows are installed and ready to start adding insulation.

-With the windows installed we could start work on the inside of the loft space and we started by adding the 50mm foil backed foam insulation between all the rafters and this was then covered with a layer of foil backed bubble wrap style insulation.
+With the windows installed we could start work on the inside of the loft space we started by adding the 50mm foil-backed foam insulation between all the rafters and this was then covered with a layer of foil-backed bubble wrap style insulation.

 Once this was installed we started to fit the tongue and groove panelling which came in 8x94x3000mm panels from Wickes and we used 30mm screws to secure this to the rafters and the new timbers.

 Foam insulation is installed and ready for the inner layer of foil back bubble insulation to go behind the wood cladding.

 After cutting the first few rows by hand using a basic cutting block (which turned out to be useless as the saw made the slots wider with each cut) we decided to treat ourselves to a good quality mitre saw and after a lot of research and watching a lot of video reviews we ordered a Makita LS0714 slide compound saw from Amazon and some spare fine tooth blades.